 New Delhi: Business sentiment in India fell to its lowest stage.
-In June 2016, as organizations have been concerned over a slowing financial system, government policies, and water scarcity, a survey stated on Monday.
+In June 2016, organizations have been concerned over a slowing financial system, government policies, and water scarcity, a survey stated on Monday.

 According to the IHS Markit India Business Outlook, predictions of a softer hobby boom underpin the downward revisions of profit outlook, subdued hiring plans, and comparatively muted capital expenditure.